Single-cycle all-fiber frequency comb

-Figure \ref{fig:MIR-EOS}(a) shows the MIR pulse electrical field after 30 min (or 2\textsuperscript{14} samples) averaging of the dual-comb EOS, indicating a chirp-free electric field.
-The pulse duration is about 63 fs, or close to two optical cycles at 8.2 µm.
+Figure \ref{fig:MIR-EOS}(a) shows the MIR pulse electrical field after approximately 30 min averaging (or 2\textsuperscript{14} waveforms) of the dual-comb EOS, indicating a near transform-limited electric field, as detailed in supplementary material S4.
+The pulse duration is about 63 fs, or close to two optical cycles at 8.5 µm.
 The corresponding spectrum is shown in Fig. \ref{fig:MIR-EOS}(b).
-The MIR power is measured to be 860 µW after the longpass filter.
+The MIR power is measured to be 860 µW after the longpass filter without correction of Fresnel reflection.
 At the -20 dB level, the spectrum covers from 7 µm to 10 µm.
 The dips at about 10.5 µm and 12 µm are due to impurity contamination in CSP \cite{Schunemann2016}.
 Water absorption lines are recorded around 6 µm to 7 µm.
-This spectrum covers the absorption bands of many molecules such as O\textsubscript{3}, CH\textsubscript{3}OH and OCS, and the dip at 15 µm due to CO\textsubscript{2}.
+This spectrum covers the absorption bands of many molecules such as O\textsubscript{3}, CH\textsubscript{3}OH and OCS, and the dip at 15 µm is due to CO\textsubscript{2}.
 The inset of Fig. \ref{fig:MIR-EOS}(b) shows a zoomed comb structure at the peak of the MIR spectrum with 100 MHz line-spacing after averaging for five hours ($2^{16}$ samples).